godfrey-creat/alx-low_level_programming/0x00-hello_world/README.md

-script that generate assembly code
+c program that prints exactly